 Ways to save money on veneer costs

 If you have private health insurance with a dental insurance plan you should check to see if your policy covers any cosmetic treatments.
-Usually base-level plans do not, but more expensive plans often reimburse at least some of the cost.
-Read more about dental insurance in the UK.
+Usually base-level plans do not, but more expensive plans might reimburse at least some of the cost.
+You could also consider other dental financing options such as a loan or credit card.

 An alternative way to get cheaper veneers is to consider travelling abroad to a country where cosmetic dentistry is more affordable.